astrobarrage/astrobarrage/README.md

 –☆ dni - do not interact

-–☆ dniuc - do not interact unless close friend
+–☆ dniuf/dniuc - do not interact unless friend/do not interact unless close friend

+–☆ sv/nv - semiverbal/nonverbal